6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 Exclusive right to sell listings are popular among realtors and home sellers because:

-- There’s a clearly defined length of time (the duration of the contact is typically 3โ6 months).
+- There’s a clearly defined duration of the contact (typically three to six months).

 - The agent is guaranteed to earn commission from the sale.

-- The agent’s responsibilities to the seller are plainly stated.
+- The agent’s responsibilities to the seller are clearly stated.

-- There are details about when/how you can cancel the contract if necessary, and what cancellation fees you might have to pay.
+- There are details about when and how you can cancel the contract if necessary and which cancellation fees you might have to pay.

 Alternative types of listing agreements are available for home sellers in unique situations.

-For example, an exclusive agency listing agreement allows you to sell your home on your own, but a real estate agent can still collect commission from the sale if they’re able to find a buyer.
+For example, an exclusive agency listing agreement allows you to sell your home on your own, while still allowing a real estate agent to earn a commission from the sale if they’re able to find a buyer.

-You may be able to get more value from a realtor if they accept a reduced commission.
+Despite all the work that goes into the home sale, you may be able to get more value from a realtor if you can negotiate a reduced commission rate.

-Some agents might not like lowering their fee because they’ll earn less money at the end of the sale, but others might be willing to budge if it means they’ll earn business.
+Some agents might not like lowering their fee because they’ll earn less money at the end of the sale, but others might be willing to compromise if it means securing your business.
+If an agent is unwilling to reduce their commission, consider negotiating with other local realtors before paying full price, including low commission real estate agents who charge less.

 Questions to ask a realtor when buying